 Displacement contours of the improved model superimposed with enhanced deformation

 The complete study was performed with relative ease using the SimScale cloud-based CAE solution.
-SimScale provided us with advanced capabilities to perform complicated and demanding analysis that could include highly nonlinear behavior including large rotations, deformations, physical contacts etc. Furthermore, we were happy to see that complex nonlinear material behavior including plasticity, hyperelasticity, damping and creep can also be modeled.
+SimScale provided advanced capabilities to perform a complicated and demanding analysis that included highly nonlinear behavior, with large rotations, deformations, and physical contacts.
+Furthermore, we were happy to see that complex nonlinear material behavior including plasticity, hyperelasticity, damping, and creep can also be modelled.

 About SolidTrust Technologies

 SolidTrust Technologies is an engineering company specialized in implementing the latest engineering technologies and products for various industries and research institutes.
 Backed with decades of experience working with engineering and manufacturing companies, SolidTrust has an excellent team of technical engineers and has a strong presence across all markets in India.

 The company’s focus is customer service and best service quality.
 Learn more about it and find out how you can collaborate on the dedicated company page.